thomas-roos/aws-greengrass-lite/plugins/provision_plugin/README.md

     - http – 80
     - https – 443

-- **proxyUsername:** The user name to use to authenticate to the proxy server.
+- **proxyUsername:** The username to use to authenticate to the proxy server.
 - **proxyPassword:** The password to use to authenticate to the proxy server.